harmanpreet93/JARVIS/README.md

 ### Project JARVIS
-- Given an audio description of the orientation of an object, the code should generate and renders the 3D model of that description.
+- Given an audio description of the orientation of an object, the code should generate and render the 3D model of that description.
 - We used [Spacy](https://spacy.io/) for NER recognition followed by Google's pre-trained word2vec embeddings to recommend the relevant entities to our target entity recognized from the scene.
 You can download Google’s pre-trained model [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing).
 It’s 1.5GB!
 - [K3D-Jupyter](https://k3d-jupyter.readthedocs.io) - a Jupyter notebook 3d visualization package used to render 3d objects.